 You don’t need to be a good mixer to make friends in Bangkok

 There is no denying of the fact that Bangkok is full of travellers.
-And if you end up at one the popular backpacking streets namely, Khao San road or Sukhumvit Soi 11, among few others – you will have no problem in making new friends.
+And if you end up at one the popular backpacking streets namely, Khao San road or Sukhumvit Soi 11, among a few others – you will have no problem in making new friends.
 Khao San Road, however, is the backpacker hub of Bangkok.
 Or perhaps, the backpacking hub of the universe.
 Beginning at the landmark The Brick Bar, as you walk down, with a beer in your hand, you find happy backpackers from all over the world eating Pad Thai on the street and looking for someone to talk to.
 Khao San Street is unlike any other street in the world.
 In fact, the entire Bangkok city is unlike any other city.

 Despite being a bustling city where life never stops, people in Bangkok always seem much affable and welcoming.

-They aren’t friendly to a level that they will go out their way to talk to anyone who walks past them because they respect other people’s privacy.
+They aren’t friendly to a level that they will go out of their way to talk to anyone who walks past them because they respect other people’s privacy.
 But if you will interact with them, they will be very happy to speak and help you out in any way they can.
-What shocked me even more was the fact that every time I asked a tuk-tuk driver about a bus route, they happily distributed me with all the information they had, despite knowing it will only take their customer away.
+What shocked me, even more, was the fact that every time I asked a tuk-tuk driver about a bus route, they happily distributed me with all the information they had, despite knowing it will only take their customer away.